 Beefy McManstick, scrabbling for a defence, claimed that he "got lost in the creative process and neglected to follow proper accreditation" when called on it.
 Which would be fine except for the fact that Clowes is probably less annoyed about not being credited, than he is about NOT BEING PAID for someone else using his work.

 And then, for reasons only known to the artist formerly known as Whitwicky and - oh - Cthulhu I guess, LaBeouf went on a passive aggressive tweeting tirade.
 First off he issued an apology to Clowes that he cribbed from Yahoo answers, probably thinking it was an oh-so-clever way of pulling the wool over the eyes of those less brilliant than he.
 When that too got rumbled he lost his shit completely, tweeting apologies pinched from Kanye West, Alec Baldwin, and Robert McNamara.
 When this obviously didn't get whatever response he was looking for, he picked fights with Patton Oswalt and Lena Dunham and posted a storyboard for a "new short" called 'Daniel Boring', blatantly ripping off Clowes comic "David Boring".
 This was too much even for Clowes, whose lawyers sent Shia a cease and desist notice.
-That in turn was duly posted on Twitter in the most smug manner possible.
+That in turn was duly scanned, copied, and posted on Twitter by the smug idiot.